List of The Amazing World of Gumball characters: Gumball Watterson

-Gumball Tristopher "Trisha" Watterson born Zach Watterson, is the protagonist.
+Gumball Tristopher Watterson, born Zach Tristopher Watterson, is the main and titular protagonist of the show.
 He is a 12-year-old mischievous blue cat who lives with his family.
 He attends middle school.
-In "The Club", his middle name was supposed to be Christopher, but it was actually Tristopher or Trisha for short.
-In "The Name", he changed his name into Zach and later changed it back into Gumball.
+In "The Club", it is revealed that his middle name was supposed to be Christopher, but was actually misspelled as Tristopher ("Trisha" for short) on his birth certificate.
+In "The Name", he learned that his legal name is Zach and began using it, but later has his legal name changed to Gumball.

 Gumball was initially presented as well-meaning, but naive.
-Later, he was shown as more serious, capable of logical thinking, and prone to sarcasm.
-Despite occasional lapses in judgment, Gumball is loyal, straightforward, and good-natured.
-He is protective of his loved ones but has a large ego, often causing him to overreact.
+Later, he was shown as more serious, capable of logical thinking, and sarcastic.
+Despite occasional lapses in judgment and having a large ego, often causing him to overreact, Gumball is loyal, straightforward, good-natured, and protective of his loved ones.

 Darwin Watterson

-Darwin Raglan Caspian Ahab Poseidon Nicodemius Watterson, III is a 10-year-old orange goldfish who was adopted by the Watterson family.
+Darwin Raglan Caspian Ahab Poseidon Nicodemus Watterson III is a 10-year-old orange goldfish who was adopted by the Watterson family.
 Initially given to Gumball as a pet, Darwin later sprouted legs and became a full family member.
 His arc begins with him as a naif, then shows him maturing.
 Darwin is loyal to Gumball and helps him out.
-He is sometimes shown exhibiting strange behavior, such as calling his adoptive parents Mr Dad and Mrs Mom.
-In "The Party", it is revealed that this is Darwin's full name.
+He is sometimes shown exhibiting strange behavior, such as calling his adoptive parents Mr. Dad and Mrs. Mom.

 Anais Watterson

 Anais Errrrrr Watterson, a pink rabbit, is Gumball's precocious 4-year-old sister.
-She is one grade above her brothers.
-She is always telling Gumball what to do.
-She often impatiently tags along with him as a voice of reason.
-She has, however, been shown manipulating her family to get what she wants.
-She sometimes exhibits childlike behavior.
-Anais is shown as socially-inept and incapable of forming friendships as she drives potential friends away with over-the-top clinginess.
+She is one grade above her brothers and is often shown telling Gumball what to do.
+She often impatiently tags along with him as a voice of reason, but has also been shown manipulating her family to get what she wants.
+She sometimes exhibits childlike behavior and is shown as socially inept and incapable of forming friendships as she drives potential friends away with over-the-top clinginess.
+In "The Gumball Chronicles: Ancestor Act", it's revealed that her middle name is "Errrrrr", due to Richard not having enough time to pick a middle name.

 Nicole Watterson

-Doctor Nicole Watterson (née Senicourt) (voiced by Teresa Gallagher) is a 38-year-old cat and the mother of Gumball, Darwin, and Anais.
+Doctor Nicole Watterson (née Senicourt) is a 38-year-old cat and the mother of Gumball, Darwin, and Anais.
 She is a bossy, over-stressed, hot-tempered workaholic, who can be sweet.
 Nicole is a master martial artist, knowing Karate and winning numerous tournaments when she was young.
 She shows affection for and is protective of her family.
 Nicole is occasionally vindictive, while also resourceful and inventive.
 In "The Parents", it is revealed that Doctor is her first name and Nicole is her middle name.